boltsparts/BOLTS_archive/doc/openscad/usage.md

 and is returned as a list with three integers for the year, the month and the day at which the distribution was exported.

+The final ingredient to uniquely identify the version of BOLTS is the license.
+Distributions conforming to different licenses can differ in the selection of parts offered.
+To query the license of the distribution one can use the function

+    BOLTS_license()

+which returns a string with the license.